 Texas Young Masters

 The Trust announces a new class of Young Masters every biennium at an awards show celebrating the drive and talent of fifteen 8th through 11th grade students.
-Each student receives $10,000 in scholarship, over two years, to further their studies in their chosen field.
+Each student receives a $10,000 scholarship grant, over two years, to further their studies in their chosen field.
 Texas Young Masters helps our state’s rising stars realize their potential as the next generation of leading visionaries in the arts.

 The program is available to students engaged in the arts, offering financial assistance to develop their unique talents.
 Students may be enrolled in a program through their school or receive private lessons from a qualified professional instructor.